Blog

 The Observer Who Started Building - On Watching vs Making

-I've always been the person in the room noticing things - the fonts, the lighting, the vibe.
+I've always been the person noticing things - the fonts, the lighting, the vibe.
 But observing isn't enough anymore.
-The vulnerability of putting your taste on display.
+On the transition from watching to making.

 Read